prafulladiwesh/DocumentSearchUsingLucene/README.md

 ## Output:
 The output contains following values:

     * Most Relevant Documents
     * Their Rank
     * Their Path
     * Last Modification Time
     * It's Relevance Score
-  * In case of HTML document
+    * In case of HTML document:
       * HTML Document Title
       * HTML Document Summary

 ## How to Run the program?
 Using the following command from terminal: